 Rep. Conyers embroiled in sexual harassment controversy: Who is he?

-House Minority Leader Nancy Pelosi, D-Calif., said she was praying for Conyers but contended that he should resign.
+The announcement came after multiple Democratic lawmakers asked the embattled congressman to resign.
+Conyers, the longest continuously serving lawmaker in the House, has been the subject of multiple sexual harassment accusations.

-“He has served our Congress and shaped consequential legislation—zero tolerance means consequences for everyone—no matter the great legacy,” she said.
+“I am retiring today,” Conyers told the Mildred Gaddis radio show.
+He also endorsed his son, John Conyers III, to replace him.

-An attorney for Conyers said Thursday that he “sure as hell” would not be pressured into leaving office.
+The retirement announcement came after an attorney for Conyers said last week that he “sure as hell” would not be pressured into leaving office.

 Read on for a look at Conyers and his tenure in the U.S. House of Representatives.